-A good vibrator can make heads tip back in pleasure and legs tremble in excitement.
+From my experience, a good vibrator can make heads tip back in pleasure and legs tremble in excitement.
 The problem is that not every vibrator is a good vibrator.
-In these days, what separates a vibrator from a good vibrator?
+These days, what separates a vibrator from a good vibrator?

 This vibrator is none other than the Pearl 2 by Kiiroo.